 Your Bones Need Water

-Drinking pure, distilled water helps create an alkaline environment in the body, and water is necessary to carry and deliver crucial nutrients, like calcium, to your bones.
+Drinking pure, distilled water or water purified by reverse osmosis, helps create an alkaline environment in the body, and water is necessary to carry and deliver crucial nutrients, like calcium, to your bones.
 Water is involved in every cellular process, so it plays a vital role in bone remodeling.

 #3 – Get Inspired to Look and Feel Your Best by Slimming Down